 100% | None | 100% | None | 100% | None | 100% | 100% | None |

 The pharmacy costs are included in your out-of-pocket maximums, and a mail order benefit for a 90 day supply is also available.
-Additional details are located in the State Health Benefit Plan Decision Guide.
+Download the State Health Benefit Plan Decision Guide for additional details.

 Retail Pharmacy |